trevormgoodell/Search-Algorithms/README.md

 ### Depth First Search

 Depth first search is similar to breadth first search but instead of looking at all the nodes on one row before moving to the next level, it will explore as deep into a node it can go first before moving onto the next node.
+DFS is not guaranteed to be complete or optimal.
+If a node has an infinite depth path, a cyclic graph for example, then it will never move onto a new node which could stop it from finding an answer.
+It is not optimal since it searches for depth first.
+If the answer exists at depth 3 and 5, DFS would return the answer at depth 5 if it sees that first, based on the ordering of the nodes.
+The run time of DFS is O(b<sup>m</sup>) where m is the maximum depth of the tree.
+The space complexity of DFS is O(bm).
+That is the benefit of using DFS.
+It is the most efficient search algorithm in terms of memory required.
+It only stores a node in memoryu while it is being explored and once it reaches the bottom it can throw it out and backtrack.

 ### A*

 ### Bidirectional A*